iandersonalmeida/book-purchasing-system/README.md

 * **Catalog Domain Model (UML):**
   ![Catalog UML Model](docs/domain-model-for-catalog-context6.PNG)

-* Within the Catalog Context, I have the concept of a Book as the domain object.
-This domain object must have a unique identity over time, even if there are changes in its state, as well as type safety; therefore I treat this object as an Entity.
+* Within the Catalog Context, I have the concept of a Book as a domain object.
+This object must have a unique identity over time, even when its state changes, as well as type safety; therefore, I treat Book as an Entity.

-* The unique identity of the Book entity ensures that one book can be distinguished from another.
-To avoid problems when the identity is used elsewhere, I define the identity as a ISBN Value Object.
-Since Title and Author are currently just attributes to assist in book searches within this context, we can leave them as strings.
+* The unique identity of the Book Entity allows one book to be distinguished from another.
+To avoid problems when this identity is used elsewhere, I represent the identity as an ISBN Value Object.
+Since Title and Author are currently only attributes used to support book searches within this context, they can remain strings.

-* I also define Price as a Value Object to ensure that this object will always have a valid state and remain immutable.
+* I also represent Price as a Value Object to ensure that it always maintains a valid state and remains immutable.

-* Since the Catalog at this point in development should only serve to display search results, I define it as a Domain Service.
-* To assist the Domain Service, I apply the Repository pattern to model a conceptual container of books.
+* The Book Entities are maintained together as a single Aggregate within the Catalog.
+The Aggregate is treated as a unit for data changes and is responsible for maintaining the consistency rules that apply to the Books within its boundaries.

+* Because a single Aggregate must have one Root, one object is responsible for controlling external access to the Aggregate and for protecting its consistency.
+The Catalog is therefore treated as the Aggregate Root that contains the registered Book Entities.

+* At this point in the domain, there is a single Catalog.
+When a Book is registered, it is added to the existing Catalog Aggregate.
+The Catalog knows the state of the Book Entities within its boundary and can therefore enforce the rule that two Books cannot be registered with the same ISBN.

+* To provide access to the Aggregate, I apply the Repository pattern.
+The Repository represents the conceptual collection of the Aggregate Root while encapsulating the actual storage mechanism.
+Persistence in a database is an implementation detail and is not part of the domain model.

 ## Incremental Development Lifecycle